-Boards must have a process for diplomates with non-time-limited certifications to apply for and participate in their continuing certification program.
+The board must have a process for diplomates with non-time-limited certifications to apply for and participate in its continuing certification program.
 These holders should not be at risk of loss of certification for failure to meet continuing certification requirements if the diplomate participates in continuing certification.
 Board professional standing and conduct standards must be upheld by all certification holders in order to remain certified.

-The boards must make allowances for diplomates with extenuating circumstance who cannot complete requirements within the established timeline.
+The board must make allowances for diplomates with extenuating circumstances who cannot complete requirements within the established timeline.
 Procedures to ensure due process must be communicated to diplomates.